Tekki/onedrive-perl/README.md

 ## Installation

-OneDrive-Perl needs Perl 5.24.0 or highter.
+OneDrive-Perl needs Perl 5.24.0 or higher.
 It is recommended to use a [Perlbrew](https://perlbrew.pl) environment.
 After you have installed perlbrew, type as user:

-    perlbrew install 5.24.1
+    perlbrew install 5.28.1
-    perlbrew switch 5.24.1
+    perlbrew switch 5.28.1

 Next you need the most recent versions of the following Perl modules:
   * Data::Dump